-Looks every bit the part.
+Looks every bit the part with long arms (big wingspan) and large hands.
 Athletic marvel with raw explosive power and rare speed for his size.
 Is physically tough and will battle through injuries.
 Can collapse the corner with ease and rag-dolls blockers.
 Highly disruptive -- creates a lot of pressure and flushes production to his teammates.
 Can split the double team and closes in a hiccup.
 Plays with leverage and power in his hands -- converts speed into power and bulls blockers into the backfield.
 Disrupts a quarterback's vision with long arms and can bat down balls.
 Seldom leaves the field.
 Flashes playmaking ability and can produce athletic feats in a category with few others before him.
+Posted a 37 1/2-inch vertical jump and 10-foot-4 broad jump at the combine.
 Versatile -- lines up everywhere along the line and can win with strength, power, quickness and speed.
 Has the personality of a pleaser and does not like to disappoint coaches or teammates.
+Exceptional pro day positional workout, showing rare speed, athletic ability, bend and explosion for a man his size.

 Round 1 (top 10)